FEED.X (2018)

 The performance passes through two seemingly opposite stages.

-Hentschlager always performs the second part live, mostly improvised, shaping the flow of light and sound via physical control interfaces.
+Hentschlager performs the second part live, mostly improvised, shaping the flow of light and sound via physical control interfaces.

 Reviews: